The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 - You keep redesigning instead of shipping

-- Your editor has become a pile of sections and hacks
+- Your editor has become a pile of sections and hacks held together by will

-- Every change breaks mobile layouts
+- Every change breaks something on mobile

 Pick Squarespace if: